Guidelines for the Management of Reserved Group Seats

 If reserved seats have not been previously released by departments, Academic Support Resources will release all reserved seats on the Friday before the first day of class each semester.

-Departments are strongly encouraged to indicate the release date for reserved seats in the class schedule using the ECS notes function.
+Departments are strongly encouraged to indicate the release date for reserved seats in the class schedule using the CCS notes function.
 A standard template for these notes will be created to provide a consistent message.